Fern House School and College, New Pale Road, Frodsham, Cheshire, WA6 6LB phone number- 01928 740466

 This Empowers students to excel in whatever strengths that they have and supports them through any difficulties.
 With a focus on long term results and success, we encourage reflection with the students on their past achievements as well as future achievements and Aspirations.

 Our new school and college is part of the iMap Centre group, this is the second iMap school.
 Fern School and College is based in a beautiful site in rural Cheshire.
 Our school and college will provide high quality inclusive education for young people with Autism, complex learning, communication and sensory integration needs.
 Our curriculum support is personalised to ensure that each student can achieve their academic, social and life skills potential.
-We offer education provision from the age of 7 to 19 for up to twenty-five pupils.
+We offer education provision from the age of 7 to 19 for up to forty pupils.

 We promote excellent personal development and academic achievement alongside progression in communication skills, choice, independence and social skills.
 Our education team work to create a structured learning environment where students can reach their full potential.